hyba-ab/Cyber-security-Project-/README.md

 #### 6.Run the Application: Execute the appropriate script to launch the application.

 ## Authors :
+Isra Mariem Thabti
-Isra Mariem Thabti, Hiba Abdelli
+Hiba Abdelli